foundersandcoders/Product-Management-Curriculum/README.md

 * Understand the product development cycle from discovery and definition to build phase
 * Understand the role and responsibilities of a Product Manager and a product owner
 * Understand Scrum and Agile
-* Learn methods and techniques that facilitate user-centred, consensus-driven decision making in definition, discovery and build phase
+* Learn methods and techniques that facilitate user-centred, consensus-driven decision making in Definition, Discovery and Build phase

 ## Goals